 If you were to come across a 100-acre field of industrial hemp you might notice a whiff of cannabis aroma, but because these plants are low in beneficial terpenes, the scent is not very strong.
 On the other hand, a 100-acre field of PCR hemp would stink to high heaven like really strong marijuana.

 Industrial hemp flower clusters (let’s just call them buds), generally appear only at the very top of the plant and are generally small.
 And those buds are not only nearly devoid of THC, but are also severely lacking in the CBD department.
 PCR hemp buds, on the other hand, produce somewhere in the neighborhood of 15% to 20% cannabinoids.
 They are also rich in beneficial terpenes.
 It is from these buds that high-quality, broad spectrum CBD oil is produced.

 Ever wonder why hemp seed oil is cheap and CBD oil is expensive?
 Well, now you know why.
 These PCR hemp strains are far more expensive to produce than industrial hemp.
 In fact, even the seeds are priced on a per-seed basis and sell for as much as a dollar for a single seed.
 Industrial hemp seeds, on the other hand, can be purchased by the pound for relatively little money.

 As with marijuana, the cultivation of PCR hemp requires extreme attention to detail.
-This plant requires a wider variety of nutrients, and far more water and sunlight to grow properly and to produce potent buds.
+This plant requires a wider variety of nutrients and far more water and sunlight to grow properly and produce potent buds.
 Chemical pesticides and fertilizers are generally not used on these crops, further increasing costs.